-- 28.26.
-Defended applications will be listed for a case conference and so far as practicable, each conference is to be held within 4 weeks of the filing of all of the responses. - 28.27.
-Following a case conference, if there are still matters which are not resolved, the parties are to: - 28.27.1. agree on a statement of factual and legal issues that remain in dispute; - 28.27.2. identify each fact or issue relied on to support a finding that a child is in need of protection; - 28.27.3. specify any directions considered necessary if the child is found in need of protection; - 28.27.4. unless otherwise agreed the statement will be drafted by the applicant; and - 28.27.5. the statement is to be signed by the parties and filed at least 2 working days before the next listed court date.
+- 28.21 A Case Conference means a conference between the parties including their legal representatives to determine the issues in contest. - 28.22 The Court may at any stage of the proceedings order a conference between the parties for the purpose of determining and/or resolving matters in dispute and may give directions as to any material to be filed and served before the conference. - 28.23 Evidence of anything said or done at a conference is inadmissible in the proceeding, except with the consent of all parties. - 28.24 Defended applications will be listed for a case conference and so far as practicable, each conference is to be held within 4 weeks of the filing of all of the responses. - 28.25 Following a case conference, if there are still matters which are not resolved, the parties are to: - 28.25.1 agree on a statement of factual and legal issues that remain in dispute; - 28.25.2 identify each fact or issue relied on to support a finding that a child is in need of protection; - 28.25.3 specify any directions considered necessary if the child is found in need of protection; - 28.25.4 unless otherwise agreed the statement will be drafted by the applicant; and

+28.25.5 the statement is to be signed by the parties and filed at least 2 working days before the next listed court date.